-My husband has always been a natural risk taker.
-Things that might turn others away, draw him in and the point where most people say, “ok, this is enough” is where he excels.
-He’s great at quick decisions and finds things fun that others find well, scary.
+My husband has always been a natural risk-taker.
+Things that might turn others away, draw him in, and the point where most people say, “ok, this is enough” is where he excels.
+He’s great at quick decisions and finds things funny that others find well, scary.

 I, on the other hand, have always been a little bit of a natural risk assessor.
 It’s as cool as it sounds.
 I’ve been cautious for as long as I can remember and can never be accused of under-thinking anything.

 He is the gas and I am the brakes, and this is how we met.

 It was the first week of a new semester in my doctoral program.
 I had my bags packed and waiting in my car to fly out after a day full of classes.
 It was my best friend’s wedding weekend!
 Little did I know I’d also be meeting my future husband.

 A short flight later I was a couple of states north and ready to celebrate with my friend and meet her husband-to-be.
 She was marrying a soldier from Fort Bragg that I had never met since, like many military relationships, theirs moved fast.
 I specifically remembered her previously telling me the name of the guy I’d be walking down the aisle with so when we were introduced, I could take note.
 Boy did I. He was gorgeous and intriguingly quiet.

 I asked my friend some basic questions about him.
 You know; where’s he from?
 Who’s he with?
 What are the inner workings of his most complex relationships ever?
 The usual.
 She entertained me with her best answers but amid being the center of attention, she never suspected my interest in him.